ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Character Details/Classes/Classes.md

 Belial rules Gehennom, the City of Darkness.
 He strives to rule Hell through poison, torture, and assassination.
 His illriggers strike from the shadows or use deception to earn high-ranking positions close to powerful rulers.
 Many Shadowmasters run networks of spies and assassins who have no idea of the infernal provenance of their leader.

 Shadowmasters are sworn not to reveal their true allegiance, and if need be, they must take their own lives to fulfill this oath.
 Many Shadowmasters prepare elaborate plans for their own assassination so that, should they risk discovery, their assassination obscures the truth.
 Of course, these killers never learn they were hired by their deceased target .
-## ~~Herald~~
-~~*Often feared or misunderstood, driven by an unending drive to destroy the wicked, blood hunters are clever, arcane warriors who have bound their essence to the dark creatures they hunt.
-Armed with the rites of forbidden blood magic and a willingness to sacrifice their own vitality and humanity for the cause, they protect the realms from the shadows, ever vigilant to avoid becoming the same monsters they vow to hunt.*~~

-~~*Through careful study and practice, blood hunters have honed the rites of hemocraft into their combat prowess, forfeiting a facet of their health to infuse their weapons with powerful blood magic and summoning the elements to envelop their strikes.
-Willing to suffer whatever it takes to achieve victory, these adept warriors have forged themselves into a potent force against the terrors that threaten the innocent.*~~

-### ~~<u>Subclasses - Blood Hunter Orders</u>~~

-~~*There are a handful of secretive orders of blood hunters that guard their cryptic techniques and rituals.
-One must adhere to one of these orders to even be granted access to the Hunter’s Bane rite that starts their journey, and only once they’ve proven their dedication and ability will the secrets of the order begin to be revealed.
-It’s within these small, enigmatic sects that the real power of a blood hunter is learned.*~~
-### ~~*Level Up: Advanced 5e*~~
-~~Green Knight~~
-~~Holy Champion~~
-~~Inquisitor~~
 ## Investigator
 *There are forces more ancient than time, foes more sinister than the foulest men, and beings more titanic than gods.
 The world stands at a precipice of woe and terror, being threatened nightly by dark agents and hordes of monsters.
 At risk to their own lives and sanities, investigators penetrate the evil that creeps in the shadows and banish it from the world.
 Their battles are never-ending, for victory only delays doomsday another night. (**Source: Valda’s Spire of Secrets**)*